syJunia/ProgrammingTask-BL/README.md

 Timeout status events will occur one a minute and a button mounted as button 2 on the rpi GPIO pins will be detected See chapter 2.5 in this reference https://gpiozero.readthedocs.io/en/stable/recipes.html where to mount the button

+Watch the log with e.g. another terminal or screen  $tail -f ReceivedStatusInfo.log

 ##### requirements.txt